kyverno/website/content/en/docs/Writing policies/match-exclude.md

   rules:
     - name: match-critical-app
       match:
-        all:
         # AND across kinds and namespaceSelector
-        - resources:
+        resources:
           # OR inside list of kinds
           kinds:
           - Deployment